stefgehrig/fairconservation/README.md

 The script `supplementary_information.Rmd` uses all three data files, whereas the script `figures.R` uses only the first one.

-A **data dictionary** for the major data sheet `exp_data.csv` is contained in the file
+A **data dictionary** for the main data sheet `exp_data.csv` is contained in the file

 - `exp_data_dictionary.xlsx`

-Further details on all questionnaire-based variables can be found in the Supplementary Information where the original questionnaire is shown.
+Further details on all questionnaire-based variables can be found in the Supplementary Information.

 For remarks, errors or questions, please contact *stefan-gehrig[at]t-online.de*.